→ Animated Film ///

 A not really fictional story about the spiral of longing and escape, guilt and violence.

-An extension of the project to a multimedia exhibition, was on view from 26.04.19 to 05.05.19 at the Künstlerverein Walkmühle.
+As an extension of the project, a multimedia exhibition was on display from April 26 to Mai 05, 2019 at the Künstlerverein Walkmühle.

-There were shown original drawings by the prisoners, interview excerpts with the real-life models of the film characters, production sketches and animation processes, a »making of« documentary, a concert with Niklas Kleber and, of course, the film itself.
+During this period original drawings by the prisoners, interview excerpts with the real-life models of the film characters, production sketches and animation processes were exhibited in addition to a »making of« documentary, a concert with Niklas Kleber and, of course, the film itself.

 On the project page of the White Rabbit Studio you can find further insights into the development of Haytham, especially on a visual level.